xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 3 Using Bison.md

 A bison parser works by looking for rules that might match the tokens seen so far.

 When bison processes a parser, it creates a set of states, each of which reflects a possible position in one or more partially parsed rules.
 As the parser reads tokens, each time it reads a token that doesn’t complete a rule, it pushes the token on an internal stack and switches to a new state reflecting the token it just read.
-This action is called a shift.
+This action is called a **shift**.

 When it has found all the symbols that constitute the right-hand side of a rule, it pops the right-hand side symbols off the stack, pushes the left-hand side symbol onto the stack, and switches to a new state reflecting the new symbol on the stack.
-This action is called a reduction, since it usually reduces the number of items on the stack.[^ *]
+This action is called a **reduction**, since it usually reduces the number of items on the stack.

-[^ *]: It is possible to have rules with empty right-hand sides, in which case a reduction ends up with one more item than it started with, but we call them reductions anyway.
+> It is possible to have rules with empty right-hand sides, in which case a reduction ends up with one more item than it started with, but we call them reductions anyway.

 Whenever bison reduces a rule, it executes user code associated with the rule.
 This is how you actually do something with the material that the parser parses.
 Let’s look how it parses the input `fred = 12 + 13` using the simple rules in Figure 3-1.
 The parser starts by shifting tokens on to the internal stack one at a time: